plmday/Kiwi/README.md

 ###2.3.
 Kiwi Paragraph###

 ```
-A paragraph is made by one or more lines.
+A paragraph consists of one or more lines.

-A blank line separates them.
+A blank line ends a paragraph.
 ```

-A paragraph is made by one or more lines.
+A paragraph consists of one or more lines.

-A blank line separates them.
+A blank line ends a paragraph.

 ###2.4.
 Kiwi Code Blocks###